bigfix/developer.bigfix.com/site/pages/action-script/reference/execution/override.md

       </ul>
       On other operating systems, option password is ignored.</p>
       <ul>
-         <li>`elevation=&lt;Boolean_value&gt;` when set to `true` runs the specified command with "elevated" token.
+         <li>`elevation=<Boolean_value>` when set to `true` runs the specified command with "elevated" token.
 You can use this setting on Windows systems only and if the specified user is a member of the  Administrators group.
 The default value is `false`.</li>
       </ul>
       </li>
     </ul>